hhurchand/MLProject/README.md

 (2).
 The heat map is also displayed
       Not to show : Comment line 51 to 54
-(3).
+(3)(i).
 The graph of the PCA components are also shown.
       Not to show : Comment line 92 to 95

+3(ii).
+The variance explained by the two components are also printed out.

 (4).
 KFold is used to fix KNN hyperparameters.
 Remove comments from line 58 to 72 to activate.